swcarpentry-ja/carpentries-coc/topic_folders/policies/reimbursement-policy.md

 - If a meal for business purposes besides travel, the people in attendance at the meal
 - Additional notes

 Reimbursement requests and documentation should be submitted to the Administrative Support Specialist at finance@carpentries.org.
-The Administrative Support Specialist will organize the forms for the request, then submit to the Executive Director or the Executive Council Treasurer for approval, before sending the request to our fiscal sponsor for payment, in accordance with our reimbursement workflow.
+The Administrative Support Specialist will organise the forms for the request, then submit to the Executive Director or the Executive Council Treasurer for approval, before sending the request to our fiscal sponsor for payment, in accordance with our reimbursement workflow.
 Reimbursement workflow guidelines are available for staff.

 **VI.
 Contact Roles and Responsibilities**
 - Executive Director - Tracy Teal